Guido Rodríguez: 2020–21: Loan and permanent transfer

 On 14 January 2020, with six months remaining on his Club América contract, Rodríguez moved to Europe, signing for La Liga side Real Betis.
 On 8 July 2020, following early criticism in his Betis career, Rodríguez scored his first goal for the club, coming four minutes into a 3–0 win against Osasuna.

 2021–22: Copa del Rey title

 In his second full season at the club, Rodríguez won the 2021–22 Copa del Rey with Betis, playing the full 120 minutes in the final against Valencia.

 2023–24: Final season and departure

 Following the culmination of the 2023–24 season, Rodríguez left Real Betis, after the expiry of his contract.

 West Ham United

 On 6 August 2024, Rodríguez joined Premier League club West Ham United on a free transfer.
 On 17 August, he made his debut for the club, in a 2–1 loss against Aston Villa in the league.

+Valencia

+On 26 January 2026, Rodríguez returned to Spain, joining Valencia on a contract until the end of the season.
+On 3 July 2026, he renewed his contract for a further 2 years, with the option of a third year.